jun3453/slack-pr-open-notification-action/README.md

 boolean.
 Whether to include a mention here when sending a message.

 #### MAKE_PRETTY
 boolean.
-Makes reading the info easier.
+Pretty prints the information.
 Adds a "See Pull Request" button.

 #### MAKE_COMPACT
 boolean.
 Smaller visual footprint.